-Mahesh Bhatt on having Hindu, Muslim parents: How am I suppose to seperate my DNA?
+Mahesh Bhatt on having Hindu, Muslim parents: How am I suppose to separate my DNA?

 Mahesh Bhatt once opened about being a son of Hindu father and Muslim mother in a throwback interview, read details